Tim Bozon: International play

-Born in the United States and raised in Switzerland by French parents, Bozon possesses American and French citizenship.
-However he chose to play internationally for the French national team, as both his father and grandfather did.
-As Bozon said regarding his choice, "All of my family are French, and my grandfather and father played for France's national team.
+Born in the United States and raised in Switzerland by French parents, Bozon possesses both American and French citizenship.
+However, he chose to play internationally for the France national team, as both his father and grandfather did.
+Regarding this choice, Bozon said: "All of my family are French, and my grandfather and father played for France's national team.
 It's why I play too."

-At the 2011 IIHF World U18 Division I Championship, he helped France to a third-place finish, the first time the French under-18 team had ever won a medal in an IIHF tournament.
+At the 2011 IIHF World U18 Division I Championship, he helped France to a third-place finish, the first time the French under-18 team had ever won a medal in an International Ice Hockey Federation (IIHF) tournament.
 His six points in five games were tied for eleventh overall in tournament scoring and tied for the lead on the French team.
-Bozon declined to participate in the 2012 World Junior Division IB Championships because he wanted to stay in North America and help the Blazers.
+Bozon declined to participate in the 2012 World Junior Division IB Championships due to a desire to remain in North America and help the Blazers.

 Bozon made his debut for the French national senior team at the 2013 IIHF World Championship.
 His first game came against Slovakia and he recorded an assist.
-He played in five of France's seven games during the tournament and finished with the one assist.
+Collectively, he played in five of France's seven games during the tournament and finished with the one assist.

 Bozon was named to the French national team coached by his dad for the 2019 IIHF World Championship in Slovakia.
-France lost all its 7 games and got relegated to Division IA.
+France lost all its 7 games and would be relegated to Division IA the following year.

 Personal life

-Bozon was born in St. Louis, Missouri because his father, Philippe Bozon, was playing hockey with the St. Louis Blues of the National Hockey League.
-Philippe was the first French-born and -raised player in the NHL, and spent parts of four seasons with the Blues from 1991 until 1994.
-Philippe returned to Europe in 1994 and played for teams in France, Germany and Switzerland.
-He participated in four Olympics for France and became a coach after his playing career ended; in recognition of his international play, he was inducted into the IIHF Hall of Fame in 2008.
+Bozon's father Philippe, was the first French-born and -raised player in the NHL, and spent parts of four seasons with the St. Louis Blues between 1991 until 1994.
+Philippe returned to Europe in 1994, and played for teams in France, Germany and Switzerland.
+He participated in four Olympics for France and became a coach after his playing career ended; in recognition of his international play, he was inducted into the International Ice Hockey Federation (IIHF) Hall of Fame in 2008.

-Bozon was raised in Lugano, Switzerland, along with his older sister Allison (born 1992) and younger brother Kevin (born 1995).
+Bozon was raised in Lugano, Switzerland, along with his older sister Allison (b.
+1992) and younger brother Kevin (b.
+1995).
 His mother, Hélène Barbier, was an alpine skier.
-Bozon's grandfather, Alain Bozon, also played hockey, and captained the French national team in the 1960s and was inducted into the French Ice Hockey Hall of Fame in 2012.
+Bozon's grandfather, Alain, also played hockey, and captained the French national team in the 1960s and was inducted into the French Ice Hockey Hall of Fame in 2012.
 Aside from English, Bozon speaks French, Italian and German.

 On March 1, 2014, the day after a game against the Saskatoon Blades, Bozon was admitted to Royal University Hospital in Saskatoon, Saskatchewan, where he was diagnosed with Neisseria meningitidis.
 He spent four weeks in hospital, some of it in a medically induced coma, before being released on March 28, 2014.